kaleeswariP/javascript-programming-language/README.md

 console.log(double(5));
 ```
 **Partial function**
+This technique is often used for functional programming and can be implemented in various ways in JavaScript, such as using closures or bind() method.
 ```javascript
 const partialMultiply = (a, b) => a* b;
 const double = x => partialMultiply(2,x);

 console.log(double(5));
 ```
+*Factory functions are used to create and return instances of objects.*
+*Partial functions are functions created by fixing some arguments of another function, producing a new function with reduced arity (number of arguments).*

 ## 2. Closures
 ### Definition: